vitaltechsol/Phidgets2Prosim/manual/README.md

 **Properties:**

 - `Offset`: Adjust position offset.
+If one Motor is not synced with the other, a little offset can even them out.
 - `Reversed`: Invert motor direction.
 - `RefTurnOn`: ProSim ref to activate motor.
 - `RefCurrentPos`: Current position ref.